eimink/layerino/README.md

 ## Upcoming features

-* Template support for layers
+* More options for brackets

-* Bracket system